Lcgunn/552-Project/Phase 1/README.md

 ## Implementation
 1) **Design**

+    1.1) **ALU Adder:** Carry lookahead adder (CLA)

+    1.2) **Shifter:** Use 4:1 muxes, a variant of the design with 2:1 muxes in the lecture slides

+    1.3) **Register File:** As specified in the homework

+    1.4) **Reduction unit (RED):** Use a tree of 4-bit carry lookahead adders.

+         --> At the first level of the reduction tree, sumab = aaaaaaaa + bbbbbbbb needs an 8-bit adder to generate a 9-bit result, in which this 8-bit adder is constructed from two 4-bit CLAs.
+The same goes for sumcd = cccccccc + dddddddd.
+Then at the second level of the tree, the final result sumab + sumcd should perform 9-bit addition using three 4-bit CLAs.

+>[!Important]
+> These are required design specifications for specific modules

 2) **Reset Sequence**

    2.1) WISC-S24 has an active low reset input (rst_n).
 Instructions are executed when rst_n is high.
 If rst_n goes low for one clock cycle, the contents of the state of the machine are reset and execution is restarted at address 0x0000.